OliEfr/TUMProductivityScripts/README.md

 ## How to use
 Userscript can easily be added to your browser using [tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=de) (Chrome) or [greasemonkey](https://addons.mozilla.org/de/firefox/addon/greasemonkey/) (Firefox).

+The `@match` property automatically defines on which domains the script should be triggered when using tampermonkey.
+So don't worry to change any settings - its just copy and paste!

 ### Have fun ❤️